 What have we created and go on creating?

 They have been evaluated by parents, educators, family and social workers, Defence School Mentors (DSM) and Education Development Liaison Officers (EDLO).
 You can browse the covers for our 12 free, research-based children’s books.
 Each book has free, downloadable educational activities (puzzles, puppets, board games, card games, matching and memory games, numeracy activities, sequencing/storytelling activities and sight words).
 Our interactive research-based storybooks are also free to use.

-Why do we need programs?
+Why did we need resources?

-More about the programs
+More about the suite of resources